LKremer/showTree/README.md

                         (alternative method to display protein domains)

 additional arguments:
+  -g GFFS [GFFS ...], --gffs GFFS [GFFS ...]
-  -o OUTPUT_PATH, --output_path OUTPUT_PATH
+                        Path to one or more GFF files containing CDS features of the proteins.
+Used to mark intron positions -o OUTPUT_PATH, --output_path OUTPUT_PATH
                         Path to the output image file (.PDF).
 Tree will be shown in a window if omitted